Node-Bot/Node/index.md

 # Node - Discord Music Bot System

  **_With the Node system, you will never have to deal with a lack of music bots in your large discord servers.
-The Node system is designed to make sure you never run out of available music bots in your discord server - perfect for large Disord servers._**
+The Node system is designed to make sure you never run out of available music bots in your discord server - without having to use an infinite amount of prefixes_**

 ![Node Logo](Node.png)